Cofinex (CNX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cofinex Historical Price

-According to the latest data gathered on Cofinex live price page, the current price of Cofinex is 0.247916USD.
+According to the latest data gathered on Cofinex live price page, the current price of Cofinex is 0.278583USD.
 The circulating supply of Cofinex(CNX) is

 In the past 24 hours, Cofinex has shown a price movement of